GlassTomeGames/GlassTomeGames.github.io/_drafts/the-numbers-behind-tlr.md

 # What is left?

-In this post, we explored only a heavily simplified version of the game.
-However, the dynamics that we explored are very close to the ones we actually utilize in TLR.
+In this post, we explored only a simplified version of the game.
+However, the dynamics that we explored are close to the ones we utilize in TLR.
 [There are a few differences and maybe I'll explore these in a future post...]
-On the other hand, we completely ignored several core components that make up our game.
+On the other hand, we completely ignored several important components that make up our game.

 ## Conflicts

 Instead of gaining a random amount of resources, players might find themselves faced with a conflict in which they must decide what to do.
 The outcome from their choice is random, and can range from wonderful to catastrophic.
-Weapons become useful during conflicts, where they unlock additional choices for the player that are more likely to have favourable outcomes.
+Weapons become useful during conflicts, where they unlock additional choices that are more likely to have favourable outcomes.

 <img src="{{ site.baseurl }}/assets/images/posts/4/TLR_Cultist_Conflict.png" class="centered">